 Use special characters in the number your modem dials on Mac

-You can include special characters, known as dialing modifiers, in the phone number your modem dials.
-Dialing modifiers change the way the number is dialed.
+You can include special characters, known as dialling modifiers, in the phone number your modem dials.
+Dialling modifiers change the way the number is dialled.
 For example, inserting a comma (,) in a phone number inserts a 1-second pause between the numbers.
 This might be useful if you’re calling from a phone line that requires you to dial a number for an outside line.
 Inserting a pause gives the phone enough time to establish a connection with an outside line.

-, (dial pause): The modem pauses for 1 second before dialing the number following the comma.
+, (dial pause): The modem pauses for 1 second before dialling the number following the comma.
 You can add additional commas if you need a longer pause.

 @ (wait for silence): The modem waits for at least 5 seconds of silence before continuing.
 For example, if the number is 1234567@8888, the modem dials 1234567, waits for the call to be answered, then dials 8888.

-^ (enable calling tones): This modifier enables calling tones for the number being dialed.
+^ (enable calling tones): This modifier enables calling tones for the number being dialled.
 By default, calling tones are disabled for internal 56K modems sold in North America.
-You might want to enable calling tones if the device you are calling uses calling tones to differentiate between a voice, fax, or data call.
+You might want to enable calling tones if the device you are calling uses calling tones to differentiate between a voice, fax or data call.

 W (wait for dial tone): The modem waits for a dial tone before dialling numbers following a W. If a dial tone is not detected after a specified time, the modem gives up and doesn’t place the call.